 When you’re feeling jealous, it most often comes from a low self-esteem and insecurity, as mentioned before.
-These feelings of jealousy can further move backwards your self-esteem when they aren’t honestly assessed.
+These jealous feelings can further move backwards your self esteem when they aren’t honestly assessed.

 - Social isolation

-In the worst case scenario, the feelings of jealousy can get so destructive, that all you (unconsciously) want to do is spy on your partner and marinade in the thoughts and feelings of jealousy towards your partner.
+In the worst case scenario, the jealous feelings can get so destructive, that all you (unconsciously) want to do is spy on your partner and marinade in the thoughts and feelings of jealousy towards your partner.

 It even can get so worse, that doing normal things isn’t so satisfying and joyful anymore, because you’re so influenced by distrusting your partner and the feelings of jealousy.

-How to Stop Being Jealous in A Relationship
+How to Stop Being Jealous in A Relationship: 10 Proven Ways

-Let’s discover a couple of ways to start dealing with the intense feelings right away.
+Let’s discover healthy coping skills to start dealing with the intense feelings right away.